Configure Oracle Transparent Data Encryption (TDE)

 First of all to configure the TDE, we have to make an initial configuration in the database.
 Basically we have to configure the WALLET_ROOT parameter (static) and the TDE_CONFIGURATION parameter (dynamic).

 Note: In previous versions, the SQLNET.ENCRYPTION_WALLET_LOCATION parameter was used.
 This parameter has been deprecated.
-Oracle recommends using the static WALLET_ROOT and dynamic TDE_CONFIGURATION initialization parameters.
+Oracle recommends using the static initialization parameter WALLET_ROOT and the dynamic initialization parameter TDE_CONFIGURATION.

 WALLET_ROOT configuration

-First we create the directory where the wallet will be stored at SSOO level.
+First, we create the directory where the wallet will be stored at the SSOO level.

 mkdir -p $ORACLE_BASE/admin/$ORACLE_SID/wallet